ulsdevteam/pkp-betterPassword/README.md

 ## Configuration

 Install this as a "generic" plugin in OJS.
 The preferred installation method is through the Plugin Gallery.

 To install manually via the filesystem, extract the contents of this archive to a "betterPassword" directory under "plugins/generic" in your OJS root.
-To install via Git submodule, target that same directory path: `git submodule add https://github.com/ulsdevteam/pkp-betterPassword plugins/generic/betterPassword` and `git submodule update --init --recursive plugins/generic/betterPassword`.
-Run the upgrade script to register this plugin, e.g.: `php tools/upgrade.php upgrade`
+To install via Git submodule, target that same directory path: `git submodule add https://github.com/ulsdevteam/pkp-betterPassword plugins/generic/betterPassword`.
+Run the installation script to register this plugin, e.g.: `php lib/pkp/tools/installPluginVersion.php plugins/generic/betterPassword/version.xml`

 Login as a Site Administrator and navigate to any context.
 Enable the plugin via Login -> Settings -> Website -> Plugins -> Better Password -> Enable.